A criterion on trivial homotopy

 £1.3.
-Our proofs of these two facts were similar enough to suggest the existence of a common argument; indeed, in section £2 we develop a quite abstract framework, leading to a general result on {\it trivial homotopy\/} in section~£3 covering both situations and allowing a {\it reduction result\/} in section 5.
-In section~£4, the first situation admits a more general discussion clarifying the relationship between the existence of a {\it direct product\/} in $\ad (\widetilde\F^{^{\rm sc}})$ and the fact that any $\widetilde\F^{^{\rm sc}}\!\-$morphism is an {\it epimorphism\/} [2,~Corollary~4.9]; the main result of this section helps in the proof in [3] of the triviality of the class of a suitable {\it $2\-$cocycle\/}, leading to the existence of the~so-called {\it perfect $\F\-$locality\/}~$\P$ [2,~17.13] associated with~$\F\,.$ Finally, the second situation is discussed in section £6, and it plays a role in proving in~[3] some functoriality of $\P\,.$
+Our proofs of these two facts were similar enough to suggest the existence of a common argument leading to a more general result on {\it trivial homotopy\/}.
+The effort in finding a common argument leads us to a somewhere sophisticated framework, including all the situations described above; this general framework is described in section 2.
+The advantage of this point of view is that, once the {\it homotopy map\/} is defined, the main result on {\it trivial homotopy\/} in section 3 consist on a simple checking.
+The first application in section 4 includes a general discussion relating the existence of a {\it direct product\/} in $\ad (\widetilde\F^{^{\rm sc}})$ with the fact that any $\widetilde\F^{^{\rm sc}}\!\-$morphism is an {\it epimorphism\/} [3,~Corollary~4.9]; the main result of this section is the key step in the proof of [4,~Theorem~6.22], as we explain in £4.13 and £4.14 below.
+Similarly, in~£5.11 below we explain how the main result in section 5 can be applied in the proof of [4,~Theorem~8.10].

 \eject

 {\bf £2.
 The general framework}